 When using your home router, the “reset” button is normally a pinhole button on the back of your router that removes all the customized settings and retrieves the factory reset.

-You can reset the router by pressing the “reset” button, rename your network, or even take you offline completely.
+You can reset the router by pressing the “reset” button, renaming your network, or even taking you offline completely.

 How to reset router?

 1. Find the Reset button on the back of your router.

 2. When the router is on, press and hold the Reset button for 10 seconds to 30 seconds using the pointed end of the paperclip or similar item.

 3. Wait until the router resets and restores power.

 The default factory configuration of the router was restored.
 To use the same customized settings, reconfigure the router, and update the WiFi devices.

 How to reset the router from the configuration page?